 Main Modification Reference Change (deleted text in strikethrough; new text underlined and bold; changes to diagrams, tables, etc. described in italic text).
 SHGBA Response sources, and this Policy, in conjunction with a number of other Policies in this Plan, will support the Council's Climate Change Emergency declaration."
 "7.27.5 The Liverpool City Region Renewable Energy Capacity Study 2010 assessed the scope for large scale wind and other forms of renewable energy generation across the City Region.
 Although it identified some areas of search for wind energy development, none of these were in St.Helens Borough.
 The Council acknowledges however that some forms of wind energy development may be acceptable within the Borough.
 In such cases the applicant would need to demonstrate that their development is technically feasible and acceptable taking into account factors such as wind speed, environmental and landscape designations and proximity to sensitive receptors such as residential properties and heritage assets.
 All proposals will be expected to comply with all relevant criteria set out in Policy LPC13, other policies of this Plan and national policy."
 No comment to make.
 MM033 "1.
 The Council will seek to ensure that the Borough of St. Helens provides a steady and adequate supply of minerals to contribute towards local , regional and national needs.
 To minimise the" Section 4 "4.
-Proposals for the exploration, extraction, storage, processing and / or distribution of minerals will enly be permitted if it has been demonstrated that" No comment to make.
+Proposals for the exploration, extraction, storage, processing and / or distribution of minerals will only be permitted if it has been demonstrated that" No comment to make.
 MM034 "All proposals for development will be expected, as appropriate having to their scale, location and nature, to meet or exceed the following requirements: 1.
 Quality of the Built Environment a) Maintain or enhance the character and appearance of the local environment, with a focus on the importance of local distinctiveness, as Support.

 Main Modification Reference Change (deleted text in strikethrough; new text underlined and bold; changes to diagrams, tables, etc. described in italic text).
-SHGBA Response well as using good design to improve the quality of areas that may have become run down and be in need of regeneration, for example with regard to the siting, layout, massing, scale, design and materials used in any building work, the building-to-plot ratio and landscaping; b) Avoid causing unacceptable harm to the amenities of the local area and surrounding residential and other land uses and occupiers; c) Ensure that the occupiers of new developments will enjoy a high an appropriate standard of amenity and will not be unacceptably adversely affected by neighbouring uses and vice versa; g) Provide landscaping, including tree-lined streets, as an integral part of the development h) Encourage the inclusion of, Include or contribute make a contribution to, the provision of public art within appropriate schemes circumstances (for example where the development would be of a substantial size and / or in a prominent gateway or town centre location); i) Provide for the needs of special groups in the community such as the elderly and those with disabilities as identified in Policy LPC01; and j) Protect the" "8.3.10 As part of the Council's positive strategy to promote energy from renewable and low carbon sources, new development should also, subject to the requirements of Policy LPC13, be designed to facilitate the incorporation of renewable and / or other low carbon technologies.
+SHGBA Response well as using good design to improve the quality of areas that may have become run down and be in need of regeneration, for example with regard to the siting, layout, massing, scale, design and materials used in any building work, the building-to-plot ratio and landscaping; b) Avoid causing unacceptable harm to the amenities of the local area and surrounding residential and other land uses and occupiers; c) Ensure that the occupiers of new developments will enjoy a high an appropriate standard of amenity and will not be unacceptably adversely affected by neighbouring uses and vice versa; g) Provide landscaping, including tree-lined streets, as an integral part of the development h) Encourage the inclusion of, Include or contribute make a contribution to, the provision of public art with appropriate schemes circumstances (for example where the development would be of a substantial size and / or in a prominent gateway or town centre location); i) Provide for the needs of special groups in the community such as the elderly and those with disabilities as identified in Policy LPC01; and j) Protect the" incorporation of renewable and / or other low carbon technologies.
 Taken together, this approach will support the Council's Climate Change emergency declaration, particularly in respect of delivering energy efficient and low-carbon developments."
 MM035 "3.
-Provide appropriate landscaping, including tree-lined streets, using native tree and ...
-6. avoid causing unjustified harm to the character or setting of any listed building(s), conservation area(s) or any other designated or non-designated Support.
+Provide appropriate landscaping, including tree-lined streets, using native tree and 6. avoid causing unjustified harm to the character or setting of any listed building(s), conservation area(s) or any other designated or non-designated Support.